afbujan/spearmint_pbs_optimizer/README.md

 # spearmint_pbs_optimizer
-Example of how to run Spearmint (https://github.com/HIPS/Spearmint) on a computer cluster
+Simple example to show how to run Spearmint (https://github.com/HIPS/Spearmint) on a computer cluster.